 Eleni Hale worked as a journalist for over a decade before turning to media relations and opinion writing.
 Her first novel, Stone Girl, was released in 2018.

 Interview with Eleni Hale

 Can you tell us about your time at Deakin?
 Is there anything you especially remember?

 I was in my mid-twenties when I started university.
-My experience told me that forging a career without an education was challenging and I was excited and enthusiastic to be there – something I noticed was common in older students.
+I was excited and enthusiastic to be there – something I noticed was common in older students.

 What has been your journey since finishing your course?
 Briefly outline your career path prior to your current role.

 During my last year at Deakin I gained a position at Channel Nine.
 I worked as a researcher there for one day a week for about eight months.

 Next I packed up my dog and belongings and moved to Wangaratta to take up a position as a cadet journalist.

 A few other media jobs followed this before I landed at the Herald Sun where I was a reporter for around five years.